Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 <img src="https://user-images.githubusercontent.com/47021297/186766901-1d6cde91-b99f-4cd3-a63a-78fcad90f777.jpeg" width="30%" height="30%">

-In the Presets screen, tap on any of the presets to apply it on our image.
+In the Presets screen, tap on any of the presets to apply it to our image.

 <img src="https://user-images.githubusercontent.com/47021297/186768216-aab83fe5-999b-417e-8ac0-90fa04950178.png" width="30%" height="30%">